-Last month the fifth largest bank in Southeast Asia, CIMB, joined RippleNet to take advantage of its competitively low-cost, high-speed transfers.
+Last month the fifth-largest bank in Southeast Asia, CIMB, joined RippleNet to take advantage of its competitively low-cost, high-speed transfers.
 Thailand’s Siam Commercial Bank is also now working closely with Ripple.

-RippleNet has been touted as a global payments network which can provide real-time settlement at very low costs.
+RippleNet has been touted as a global payments network that can provide real-time settlement at very low costs.
 At the moment banks charge anywhere upwards of $25, plus a hefty forex spread, for international transfers making small remittance payments impractical.